ActiveQuery/Governance/CODE_OF_CONDUCT_POLICY.md

-ActiveQuery (synonymous with and wheresoever referred to as "Active Query" or "ActiveQ" or "AQ", whether upper cased, lower cased or capitalised) in the interest of fostering an open and welcoming environment, as contributors and maintainers of ActiveQuery pledge to make participation in all parts of ActiveQuery projects, programmes, respositeries, spaces, and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+ActiveQuery (synonymous with and wheresoever referred to as "Active Query" or "ActiveQ" or "AQ", whether upper cased, lower cased or capitalised) strives to foster an open and welcoming environmentin for everyone.

+We as contributors and maintainers of ActiveQuery pledge to make participation in all parts of ActiveQuery projects, programmes, respositeries, spaces, inclusive and our community a harassment-free experience for everyone, regardless of their;

+* age,
+* body size,
+* disability,
+* ethnicity,
+* race,
+* religion,
+* sex characteristics,
+* sexual identity and orientation
+* gender identity and expression,
+* level of experience,
+* education,
+* socio-economic status,
+* nationality, or
+* personal appearance.

 ## Our Standards